Glen Scotia MOK Marathon

 Please be extra vigilant as you take part in the race and we wish you good luck!

-We would like to thank all our marshals and volunteers to help make this pilot work and keep runners safe.
-In particular, thanks to our sponsors Glen Scotia and Muneroy for our first MOK marathon.
+We would like to thank all our marshals and volunteers to help make this event work and keep runners safe.
+In particular, thanks to our sponsors Glen Scotia.